Read this Chi-Town Daily News story or this Gaper's Block article to get an idea of what RUI is like from a guest's point of view.

 Round 9 welcomed back our Iowa-onian (Iowegian?
 Iowian?)
 Mr. Joe Tower (that's Mr. Canned Ham to you) and our guest was Brian Costello, reading from his own first novel, "The Enchanters vs. Sprawlburg Springs."
 You can get more info - and even buy it - at Featherproof Books.

 Round 8: Jan.
-4, 2006; The theme: Writings of the Equator
+4, 2006; The theme: The Equator

 To warm up 2006, we read writings from tropical locations.
 Readers this month were regulars Julia Borcherts, Carly Huegelmann and Amanda Snyder.
 Our guests this month were poet Bill Allegrezza and writer Bobby Biedrzycki.